hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 Document.
 It contains the following properties:

 #### id
-The DID which identifies the encodding object.
+The DID which identifies the encoding object.
 The id-string of the DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the data object of the content property.
 The canonicalization scheme we recommend is the IETF draft